ocelot-cloud/docs/content/docs/overview/features.md

 ### Auto Setup

 To make the deployment of Ocelot-Cloud even easier, we offer premium users the option to get a domain and a corresponding wildcard certificate without any manual intervention.
-This makes Ocelot-Cloud even more accessible to non-technical users.

 ### Monitoring